theory/pgenv/README.md

 The build will include PL/Perl and PL/Python if `pgenv` can find their interpreters in the current environment.
-To manually configure PL/Perl and PL/Python support, set the `$PGENV_PERL` or `$PGENV_PYTHON` to the location of the desired interpreter.
+To manually configure PL/Perl and PL/Python support, set the `$PGENV_PERL` or `$PGENV_PYTHON` to the location of the desired interpreters.
 The behavior for both variables is as follows:

 -   If the variable is empty or not set, `pgenv` will look for an interpreter in the current path.